<style> .ev { opacity: 1 !important; transform: translate(0) !important; } </style>

 Due to their perceived immateriality, autonomous systems built on Artificial Intelligence and Machine Learning are often promoted as resource efficient technologies which help mitigate the unsustainable impacts of the Internet’s rapidly expanding data-driven ecosystem.
 Yet because of their ubiquity and scale, the environmental impacts of hyperscale autonomous systems are intensifying and their sustainable trustworthiness frequently undermined.

-Funded by the UKRI EPSRC TAS Hub, the InterNET ZERO project will aim to help tackle the environmental, social and technical challenges being presented by autonomous Internet technologies by transforming academic knowledge into practice.
+Funded by the UKRI EPSRC TAS Hub, the InterNET ZERO project has aimed to help tackle the environmental, social and technical challenges being presented by autonomous Internet technologies by transforming academic knowledge into practice.

-To do so, the 15-month project will draw upon expertise and techniques from across the disciplines of Design, Computing and Science & Technology Studies including speculative design, co-design, human-data interaction and critical infrastructure policy methods.
+To do so, the project has drawn upon expertise from across Design, Computing and Science & Technology Studies including speculative design, co-design, human-data interaction and critical infrastructure policy methods.

-To explore these issues, the research team will collaborate with cross-sector partners Energy Systems Catapult, Blackburn’s digital fabrication lab The Making Rooms, and climate data cooperative Subak.
+To explore these issues, the research team has collaborated with cross-sector partners Energy Systems Catapult, Blackburn’s digital fabrication lab The Making Rooms, and climate data cooperative Subak.

-Senior Digital and Data Consultant at Energy Systems Catapult, Greg Johnston will work with the research team.
+Senior Digital and Data Consultant at Energy Systems Catapult, Greg Johnston has worked with the research team.